ejsuncy/ecowater_prometheus_exporter/README.md

 # Ecowater Prometheus Exporter
 ![Current Version](https://img.shields.io/badge/Version-0.2.0a-brightgreen)

 This is a prometheus exporter for the Ecowater API.
 OEMs such as Rheem use this API to provide Wi-Fi connectivity to their smart water softeners.

+> **Note**
+> The Ecowater API only allows 250 requests over 6 hours.

+The exporter currently does not implement any rate limiting, so callers to the `/metrics` endpoint (prometheus configuration) should limit their scrape interval to 15 minutes or more.
+This means that the exporter will not be able to provide real-time water flow metrics; however, you can infer historical water flow by calculating the average rate of change in the total water usage metric over each scrape interval.
+This also means that the exporter's alarms/alerts metrics should not be used for critical alerting.

 See [the sample metrics](data/metrics.txt) for a list of metrics you can query in prometheus.